-As we’ve discussed before (see here) the Rolex Submariner 5513 is not particular rare by vintage watch standards, however it is considered by many to the classic Submariner.
+As we’ve discussed before (see here) the Rolex Submariner 5513 is not particularly rare by vintage watch standards, however it is considered by many to be the classic Submariner.
 This is the blueprint from which all other mechanical dive watches have been modelled and is instantly recognizable just about anywhere in the world.
 The particular watch we have here for you today though stands out for a few other reasons also.

 For a start it is what’s known as a ‘transitional’ piece.
 This is because Rolex had started transitioning into synthetic sapphire glass crystals before 1985 however this particular Submariner 5513 was built with one of the remaining stock of the original acrylic domed crystals, even though it wasn’t made until 1987.

 In contrast though the watch also features an updated, glossy dial (also introduced during this transitional phase) with white gold surrounds around the markers, making this particular Submariner 5513 something of a hybrid.

 Something like this would never happen these days of course thanks to much stricter product protocols, however unusual pieces like this reveal a glimpse at Rolex’s somewhat quirky history before they became the streamlined powerhouse they are today, which is why they are so appealing to collectors.